Ashley-King/wordpress-theme-boilerplate/README.md

 - delete vendor scripts, vendor css files & theme supports you don't need/want
 - delete the example page template if you don't need it (page-templates/example-template.php)
 - commit your initial code before installing node modules and compiling css
+- add your favicons/site.manifest files to the root or delete the links in the header

 ### Notes:
 - this theme has a preconfigured .gitignore file